 She blinked her big, blue eyes and said, “Grandma, you’re not a teacher!”

 Yes, I laugh at the kids’ comments and imagination.
 And I watch with great interest as their personalities develop.
 It’s fascinating to see how different they are despite being raised in the same family.

 I see the same thing in God’s family.
 Some of His kids are more gentle than others.
 Some are more intense.
 Some are more compassionate.
 Some are better listeners.
-And some are more apt to do what their Father says.
+Some are bent on doing their own thing while others are more apt to do what their Father says.

 King David was one of those who did as he was told.
 In Acts 13:22, Paul taught that God said, “I have found David son of Jesse, a man after my own heart.
 He will do everything I want him to do.”